 But why is this?

-Well if you don't stretch your muscles it will cause them to constrict and shorten.
+Well, when you don't stretch your muscles they constrict and shorten.

 And it shouldn't be seen as such a chore either.

-It has transformed how I live my life by greatly reducing my levels of pain and helping me to stay fit and healthy despite my back problem.
+And this has totally transformed my life by getting rid of my back pain and helping me to stay fit and healthy despite my limitations.

 But as an exercise option for back pain it's not the first thing most people think of trying.

 Maybe it's because swimming may seem like something that you only do as a kid or when you're on holiday.